The Initial Public Offerings Law Review: China

 |Disclosure||Full disclosure of any VIE structure, unweighted voting rights or other similar arrangement.|

-Compared with the NYSE, Nasdaq and the Hong Kong Stock Exchange, Chinese stock exchanges (except for the Technology Innovation Board) are currently unique in the following respects (however, as stated above, the Technology Innovation Board's reforms that have already taken effect and the 2019 Securities Law will substantially alter China's IPO landscape):
+Compared with the New York Stock Exchange (NYSE), Nasdaq and the Hong Kong Stock Exchange, Chinese stock exchanges are currently unique in the following respects (however, as stated above, reforms of ChiNext and STAR that have already taken effect and the 2019 Securities Law have substantially altered China's IPO landscape).

-- Applicant eligibility: unlike the NYSE, Nasdaq and the Hong Kong Stock Exchange, A-share applicants have to be companies limited by shares that are incorporated in China.
-Therefore, foreign issuers (such as Hong Kong, US or Cayman parent companies) cannot be listed on Chinese stock exchanges.
+- Applicant eligibility: unlike the NYSE, Nasdaq and the Hong Kong Stock Exchange, A-share applicants have to be companies limited by shares that are incorporated in China; therefore, foreign issuers (such as Hong Kong, US or Cayman parent companies) cannot be listed on Chinese stock exchanges.
 However, a joint venture incorporated in China operating in a non-restricted industry where foreign investment is permitted may list on Chinese stock exchanges.
-Furthermore, eligible red-chip companies may apply to list on the Technology Innovation Board.
+Furthermore, eligible red-chip companies may apply to list on ChiNext and STAR.

 - Financial criteria: unlike the NYSE, Nasdaq and the Hong Kong Stock Exchange, each financial listing threshold requires the issuer's net profits to be positive.
-However, pre-profit companies are permitted to apply to list on the Technology Innovation Board.
-Furthermore, we note that the 2019 Securities Law revised a core listing condition for IPOs in China from 'sustainable profitability' to 'sustainable operational capability', which means there is a good chance that profitability requirements on all stock exchanges, not just the Technology Innovation Board, may be lifted in the future.
+However, pre-profit companies are permitted to apply to list on ChiNext and STAR.
+Furthermore, the 2019 Securities Law revised a core listing condition for IPOs in China from 'sustainable profitability' to 'sustainable operational capability', which means there is a good chance that profitability requirements on all stock exchanges, not just ChiNext and STAR, may be lifted in the future.

 - Board of supervisors requirement: A-share listed companies are required to have a board of supervisors consisting of at least three members.
 Employee representative supervisors may not be less than one-third of the board of supervisors.
 Directors and senior management may not concurrently be supervisors.
 The purpose of the supervisor is to oversee the activities of the board of directors and the senior management.

 - Foreign investment restrictions: if the issuer conducts business in an industry where foreign investment is restricted or prohibited (according to law or in practice), the issuer may not list in China.
-The CSRC will not accept indirect control arrangements such as VIE structures, unlike the NYSE, Nasdaq and Hong Kong Stock Exchange.
-However, red-chip enterprises (including those with VIE structures) can now apply to list on the Technology Innovation Board.
-Segway-Ninebot Limited, a company with a VIE structure, has applied to list on the Technology Innovation Board through the issuance of CDRs, though to date the application has not passed yet.
+The CSRC will not accept indirect control arrangements such as VIE structures, unlike the NYSE, Nasdaq and the Hong Kong Stock Exchange.
+However, red-chip enterprises (including those with VIE structures) can now apply to list on ChiNext and STAR.
+To date, Segway-Ninebot Limited, a company with a VIE structure, has successfully listed on STAR through the issuance of CDRs.

 - Lock-up periods: the listing rules for Chinese IPOs specifically state that the controlling shareholder or actual controller is subject to a three-year lock-up period.
 All other shareholders are generally subject to a one-year lock-up period.
 This differs from other jurisdictions where lock-up periods are primarily determined by the underwriters and not by the listing rules.
 The length of the lock-up period is also longer compared with Hong Kong, where controlling shareholders are only subject to a six-month lock-up period.